doki-theme/doki-theme-vscode/README.md

 # More!

-Do you also develop using JetBrain's products (Intellij, CLion, Pycharm, etc), be sure to install  [the JetBrain's theme plugin as well!](https://plugins.jetbrains.com/plugin/10804-doki-doki-literature-club-theme)
+Do you also develop using JetBrain's products (Intellij, CLion, Pycharm, etc)?
+Then be sure to install [the JetBrain's Doki Theme plugin as well!](https://plugins.jetbrains.com/plugin/10804-doki-doki-literature-club-theme)

 ---
 <div align="center">